CormoranTick/Authentication-Demo/README.md

 The application was developed using PHP 5.4.12 and MySQL 5.6.12.
 Apache 2.4.4 was also used, but the application isn't server dependant.

-A typical installation requires a MySQL table with between four (4) and six (6) columns;
+A typical installation requires two MySQL tables;
+- Users table
  - A column for the user ID number, which must be a unique INTEGER
  - A column for the username, which can be a variable length VARCHAR or other String data type
  - A column for the password, which is hashed using SHA256 and so must support at least 64 characters of String data
- - A column for the session ID, which is also hashed using SHAA256
- - If making use of the session hijack prevention, a 15 character IP Address field is required
- - If making use of the ability to enable or disable users, a binary column is required with a value of 1 for enabled or 0 for disabled.
+ - A binary column is required with a value of 1 for enabled or 0 for disabled.

-Table and column names can be set within the configuration file, making the application deployable in pre-existing environments.
+- Sessions table
+ - SID column for 64 character SHA256 hash
+ - UID column for corresponding user ID INT
+ - A last activity to track the last session use
+ - An ID address column for session hijack prevention

 Configuration
 -------------------

 Configure the application from within the configuration.php file.
-This file contains all of the database information as well as the salt, and system tweaks to enable hijack prevention etc.

 Security
 -------------------